 The Board of Directors did not amend the budget during the current fiscal year.
-Actual revenues were \$151,856 more than budgeted revenues, primarily due to greater than anticipated sales tax revenues received as well as proceeds from the sale of land.
-Actual expenditures were \$286,245 less than budgeted.
+Actual revenues were \$318,855 less than budgeted revenues, primarily due to lower than anticipated sales tax revenues received offset by higher than anticipated event revenues.
+Actual expenditures were \$4,947,908 more than budgeted, primarily due to more capital outlay than budgeted and retiring the outstanding Series 2010 bonds which was not budgeted for.